d-rk/checkin-system/README.md

 ## Hardware

-The system uses a rasperry pi with a custom shield to read RFID tokens and provide visual and acoustic feedback.
+The system uses a raspberry pi with a custom shield to read RFID tokens and provide visual and acoustic feedback.

 ### Building the raspi shield